Two new COVID-19 cases in Valencia County

 - 2 new cases in Valencia County

+- 17 new cases among New Mexico Corrections Department inmates at the Otero County Prison Facility

+- 1 new case among New Mexico Corrections Department inmates at the Northwest New Mexico Correctional Center in Cibola County

-The Department of Health on Wednesday also reported eight additional deaths in New Mexico related to COVID-19.
+The Department of Health on Thursday also reported 10 additional deaths in New Mexico related to COVID-19.

 Those cases are:

-A man in his 70s from McKinley County.
-He was hospitalized and had underlying conditions.
+A man in his 80s from Doña Ana County who had underlying conditions and was a resident of the Jim Wood Home in Hatch.

 A man in his 80s from McKinley County.
+He had underlying conditions and was a patient at the Canyon Transitional Rehabilitation Center in Albuquerque.

+A second woman in her 90s from San Juan County who had underlying conditions and was a resident of Beehive Homes in Farmington.

+A man in his 50s from San Juan County.
 The man was hospitalized and had underlying conditions.

-A woman in her 60s from San Juan County who was hospitalized and had underlying conditions.

-A man in his 60s from San Juan County.
-He was hospitalized and had underlying conditions.
+A man in his 70s from San Juan County who was hospitalized and had underlying conditions.

-A woman in her 80s from San Juan County who was hospitalized and had underlying conditions.
-The woman was a resident of Life Care Center of Farmington.
+A man in his 90s from San Juan County.
+He had underlying conditions and was a resident of the Cedar Ridge Inn facility in Farmington.

-Previously reported numbers included six cases that have been identified as duplicates (two in Bernalillo County, one in Chaves County, two in McKinley County, one in Sandoval County) and one case in Santa Fe County that was not lab confirmed.
-These have now been corrected.
+Previously reported numbers included three cases that have been identified as duplicates (two in Bernalillo County and one in Torrance County); two cases that have been determined to be out-of-state residents (one in Bernalillo County and one in Doña Ana County); and one case in Santa Fe County that was not lab confirmed — these have now been corrected.

-Previously reported numbers did not include one case that was thought to be an out-of-state resident that has since been identified as a New Mexico state resident and has been added to San Juan County.
+Previously reported numbers did not include two cases that were thought to be out-of-state residents that have since been identified as New Mexico state residents: one case has been added to Doña Ana County and one case has been added to McKinley County.

 - Catron County: 2